WICG/turtledove/meetings/2024-07-10-FLEDGE-call-minutes.md

 Jeremey Bao - Negative IG are tiny.
 Is there any reason why you just do not use negative IG.

-Michael - [Please add your comment] Positive and negative roles are separate from each other.
+Michael - Positive and negative roles are separate from each other.
 It seems wise to keep them that way.
 I don't want to deal with questions of what happens when positive IG A is filtered out because of a negative IG B but is also being used as a negative IG by positive IG C.

 Brian May - What is the implication for k-anon.